MPI MPXpress

-MPXpress is a series of diesel-electric passenger train locomotives designed for commuter rail service.
-The locomotives are built by MotivePower, a subsidiary of Wabtec.
-To date, MPI has offered five main variants: MP36PH-3S, MP36PH-3C, MP40PH-3C, MP32PH-Q, and MP54AC.
-However, due to federal emissions standards, the MP54AC is the only locomotive currently for sale in the United States, as it is the only MPXpress locomotive that meets Tier 4 standards.
+The MPI MPXpress is a line of diesel-electric locomotives built by MotivePower (a subsidiary of Wabtec) for commuter rail service.
+There are five MPXpress models: MP36PH-3S, MP36PH-3C, MP40PH-3C, MP32PH-Q, and MP54AC.

-The MPXpress line of locomotives were the first production passenger locomotives to meet FRA safety regulations regarding crashworthiness and fire safety.
-The line also meets APTA crashworthiness standards.
+MPXpress locomotives were built with a high percentage of re-manufactured parts including diesel engines, major electrical components, trucks, and frames.
+Cabs, fuel tanks, electronics, HEP package, and other replaceable parts such as wheels and couplers were new when delivered.
+The re-manufactured components kept the price of locomotives down while providing like-new components with full warranty protection.
+The new cabs also made the MPXpress the first production passenger locomotive that met U.S. federal crashworthiness requirements.

-Production of the locomotives have kept pace with increasingly stringent emissions regulations from the United States Environmental Protection Agency (EPA).
-Between 2002 and 2015, the EPA has issued four "tiers" of emissions standards and in each case the MPXpress was the first (and in some cases, only) passenger locomotive to meet the standard.
+The MPXpress line has kept pace with increasingly stringent EPA locomotive emissions regulations, having provided the first—and in some cases, only—passenger locomotive for each of the four emission levels (tiers) that were specified by the EPA between 2002 and 2015.

-Numerous public transit agencies in Canada and the United States have ordered MPXpress locomotives for their commuter rail services.
-GO Transit is currently the largest client for MPI MPXpress locomotives, with 93 in their fleet.
+While the MPXpress is used by numerous public transit agencies in Canada and the United States—GO Transit has the most, with 93—Wabtec no longer lists the MPXpress in its locomotive portfolio.

 Models

 MP36PH-3S

-The MP36PH-3S uses a 16-cylinder EMD 645F3B diesel engine as its prime mover, capable of generating 3,600 hp.
-Head-end power (HEP) is generated by a static inverter that receives its power through connections to the prime mover (hence the "S" (static) designation).
-Compared to a locomotive with a separate HEP generator, the prime mover must constantly maintain a higher RPM in order to supply power to the passenger cars.
-The setup is simpler but leads to higher noise levels and higher fuel consumption.
+The MP36PH-3S used a 16-cylinder EMD 645F3B diesel engine as its prime mover, capable of generating 3,600 hp.
+Head-end power (HEP) was generated by a static inverter that received its power through connections to the prime mover (hence the "S" (static) designation).
+Compared to a locomotive with a separate HEP generator, the prime mover had to constantly maintain a higher RPM in order to supply power to the passenger cars.
+The setup was simpler but led to higher noise levels and higher fuel consumption.

 When providing the maximum 500 kW HEP load, maximum traction power is reduced to 2,930 hp since HEP generation diverts some power from the prime mover.

 The MP36PH-3S was the first variety of MPXpress locomotive to be built and the launch customer was Metra, a commuter railroad in the Chicago area.
 Metra ordered 27 of these locomotives in 2001, which were built and delivered between 2003 and 2004.
 Fourteen were to replace the railroad's aged F40C fleet, while the rest were for fleet expansion.
-Until 2021, when the 3S variants were converted to 3C's, Metra was the only remaining operator of the MP36PH-3S variant of the MPXpress.
+Until May of 2020, when the 3S variants were converted to 3C's, Metra was the only operator of the MP36PH-3S variant of the MPXpress.

 When the locomotives were first delivered, the onboard computer systems proved problematic.
 At one point in 2004, because Metra had so many MPXpress locomotives out of service, two F40Cs had to be placed back into service for a short time.